 The menu includes classic staple items from the food truck, while incorporating a wider range of options to satisfy diverse tastes.
 Specials are regularly featured, including unique and delicious dessert options.

-The new space offers beer, wine, and sake for on or off-site consumption, featuring many local breweries, vineyards, and chilled sake from North American Sake Brewery in Charlottesville, VA.
+The new space offers beer, wine, and sake cocktails featuring many local breweries, vineyards, and chilled sake from North American Sake Brewery in Charlottesville, VA.